 Hallmark University's mission statement states, "We change individual lives by developing superior skills, knowledge, and character."
-Many employers, who hire Hallmark University graduates, believe that one of the most important things we do to benefit both the graduate and the employer is the development of superior character (Superior Character is the result of a life-long effort (process) of developing and refining ones moral and ethical qualities (core values) through critical and reflective thinking on lived experiences, and self-assessment of motives behind (driving) behaviors and emotional responses (self-control).
-Therefore, our desire is to emphasize student character development from the day our students arrive and continue throughout their entire Hallmark University journey.
-We begin the character education process with our mandatory Character (C-360) boot camp and our Introduction to Character and Ethics (HUMA1347) course and continue it by integrating character in the curriculum of each of our four programs, throughout every academic term.
+Many employers, who hire Hallmark University graduates, believe that one of the most important things we do to benefit both the graduate and the employer is the development of superior character (Superior Character is the result of a lifelong effort (process) of developing and refining ones moral and ethical qualities (core values) through critical and reflective thinking on lived experiences, and self-assessment of motives behind (driving) behaviors and emotional responses (self-control).

+Therefore, Hallmark University emphasizes student character development from the day students arrive and continues throughout their entire Hallmark University journey.
+The character education process begins with a mandatory Character (C-360) boot camp and an Introduction to Character and Ethics (HUMA1347) course.
+Hallmark continues to integrate character in the curriculum of each of the four programs of focused study, throughout every academic term.

-The seven essential Hallmarks of Character are Integrity, Dependability, Leadership, Servanthood, Stewardship, Communication, and Agility.
-We wholeheartedly believe that in order to fulfill our mission, our faculty, staff, and students must strive to further enhance their personal character by intentionally developing and exhibiting the seven Hallmarks of Character traits.
+The seven essential Hallmarks of Character are Integrity, Dependability, Leadership, Servanthood,

+Stewardship, Communication, and Agility.
+Hallmark University wholeheartedly believes that in order to fulfill the mission, faculty, staff, and students must strive to further enhance their personal character by intentionally developing and exhibiting the seven Hallmarks of Character traits.

-For those students desiring to go above and beyond the minimum requirements of the Hallmark Character Education Program and graduate with distinction, they may elect to earn Character with Distinction (CWD).
+For those students desiring to go above and beyond the minimum requirements of the Hallmark Character

+Education Program and graduate with distinction, they may elect to earn Character with Distinction (CWD).
 Students may earn (CWD) by satisfactorily completing the C-360 boot camp or the Introduction to Character and Ethics (HUMA1347) course and then accruing 2 points in any calendar year of their program.
 We encourage our students to earn (CWD) in each calendar year in attendance.

-A student may receive 2022 Character with Distinction recognition by accruing two CWD points earned by completing any of the following items within a calendar year:

-- Attend any combination of 5 Live Life Better Luncheons and 1347 Gatherings, etc. to earn 1 CWD pt. or attend any combination of 10 to earn 2 CWD pts. - Provide 10 verifiable hours of volunteer community service to earn 1 CWD pt. or provide 20 verifiable hours of volunteer service to earn 2 CWD pts. - Provide 10 verifiable hours of volunteer Hallmark University service (e.g., graduations,1347 Gatherings, Live Life Better Luncheons, BLE, community outreach (Wreaths Across America, MLK March, etc.) to earn 1 CWD pt. or provide 20 verifiable hours of volunteer Hallmark University service and earn 2 CWD pts. - Complete a Biblical Leadership for Excellence (BLE) 11-week study (2 pts.) - Co-facilitate a complete BLE 11-week study (2 pts.) - Submit a 2-page (minimum) proposal for enhancing the Hallmark Character Education Program (HCEP) (1 pt.)
+- A student may receive 2022 Character with Distinction recognition by accruing two CWD points earned by completing any of the following items within a calendar year: - Attend any combination of 5 Live Life Better Luncheons and 1347 Gatherings, etc. to earn 1 CWD pt. or attend any combination of 10 to earn 2 CWD pts. - Provide 10 verifiable hours of volunteer community service to earn 1 CWD pt. or provide 20 verifiable hours of volunteer service to earn 2 CWD pts. - Provide 10 verifiable hours of volunteer Hallmark University service (e.g., graduations, 1347 Gatherings, Live Life Better Luncheons, BLE, community outreach (Wreaths Across America, MLK March, etc.) to earn 1 CWD pt. or provide 20 verifiable hours of volunteer Hallmark University service and earn 2 CWD pts. - Complete a Biblical Leadership for Excellence (BLE) 11-week study (2 pts.) - Co-facilitate a complete BLE 11-week study (2 pts.) - Submit a 2-page (minimum) proposal for enhancing the Hallmark Character Education Program (HCEP) (1 pt.)

 NOTE: One-point items may be repeated in order to accrue the two CWD points necessary for earning CWD.
-Monthly qualifying activity documentation must be submitted monthly to dheintz@hallmarkuniversity.edu
+Monthly qualifying activity documentation must be submitted monthly to dheintz@hallmark.edu